 Need inspo for your next photography sesh?
 We scoured the island for the coolest Instagrammable places in Singapore.

-It’s 2021 and Instagram shows no signs of slowing down (we’re not proud of our addiction to the photo-sharing app).
+It’s 2023 and Instagram is still not showing signs of slowing down (we’re not proud of our addiction to the photo-sharing app).
 But how else do people share their travel snaps or mad photography skills, right?
 To help you up your ‘gram game, we combed the island and nailed down some of the most Instagram-worthy places in Singapore.
 We’re here to show you the hidden side of Singapore with spots that are off the beaten path and familiar hangouts shot in unconventional angles.
 Pro tip: keep a portable charger handy – you’ll run out of juice in no time.
 Let’s explore!

 Cool Instagram-worthy places in Singapore